 UC requires prioritization of audio communications otherwise voice audio is broken, garbled, and jittered audio leading to a poor experience.
 UC doesn’t require much bandwidth at all compared to most other applications but if a company does not have enough bandwidth, then cloud-hosted UC is not a good option.

 How much bandwidth is enough?
 Unfortunately, there is no simple answer except for “it depends”.
 It depends on a variety of factors.
 Companies with Gig-speed are likely good and even those with over 200 Mbps are also likely good.
 Another option to support UC is to use a dedicated internet connection that is not used for anything else.
 The speed (and therefore the price) for a dedicated connection can be much lower than your normal business internet.

 (2) Failover Options:

-Besides not have enough bandwidth to support existing business operations and calling, the other issue is having a failover internet or another failover option.
+Besides not having enough bandwidth to support existing business operations and calling, the other issue is having a failover internet or another failover option.
 Hosted-voice, unlike traditional phone service, is dependent on an internet connection.
 No internet means no hosted voice service.
 Many companies already have a failover internet option already or are willing to invest in one at the time of switching to UC.
 In lieu of not having a back-up connection, some companies are okay with options where calls could failover to mobile phones when an internet connection is not available.